curtispmartin/Education/ADSChE/README.md

 ## `Mind`
 Materials in this section will cover `theory` (i.e. concepts which make up the bulk of what we tend to think of as data science).

-Here, we introduce version control as a best practice when writing & developing your code.
-We talk about standard problems in data science when it comes to reproducibility & where version control fits in.
-We illustrate how Git & GitHub help solve these problems.
-We discuss best practices in using Git & GitHub.
-We end by covering coding in a collaborative setting.
 -----